Franky-cc/backend-challenge/README.md

 npm i newman-reporter-htmlextra
 ```

-To run all the tests, just type in the terminal:
+Now, you are setup to run all the tests.
+Run in the terminal:
 ```
 npm run testAPI
 ```